MarlonJrBM/marlonjrbm.github.io/index.md

 #TODO - find a nice image later
 #image: /assets/images/amine-ounnas-180287.jpg
 introduction: |
   Brazilian living in France, I'm a software developer in the EDA industry.
 I have experience with low-level and high-level systems, having worked with a variety of programming languages, such as C++, Python, Ruby on Rails and ASP.NET.
 I'm interested in topics such as software engineering, computer security and personal/professional development.

-My current professional focus is on the EDA (Electronic Design Automation) industry.
-My skill set include, among others:
+My current professional focus is on the EDA (Electronic Design Automation) industry and my skill set include, among others:
 - C++ Development
 - Revision Control (Git and Perforce)
 - Build Automation